DavidSaj/ChoreLink/README.md

 Main Page:
 clean up ui
-when clicket on score it should open a comparison with others make scrollable. list should always show too
+when clicked on score it should open a comparison with others make scrollable. list should always show too

-Right of the calendar Page: Taskhistory page;
+Right of the calendar Page: Task history page;
 history of anyones tasks. with maybe built in feature to show proof or idk. first you see your task history and then others. task detail page.